nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given serial number is not an integer.
+The given serial number is not found.

     * 3a1.
 Warenager shows an error message.

       Use case resumes at step 2.

 #### Use case: Find a stock by name